Stop TB Partnership: Main activities

-The Stop TB Partnership’s Global Drug Facility (GDF) has changed the landscape of TB care by working closely with countries, suppliers, donors, and other stakeholders to vastly increase global access to the latest quality-assured, affordable TB treatments and diagnostics for people affected by TB, whoever and wherever they are.
-GDF delivers a market solution to a market failure by offering affordable, life-saving TB medicines and diagnostic tools for countries that otherwise would not be able to access them and offering a financial return for drug and device developers that keeps them on the hunt for innovations.
+The Stop TB Partnership’s Global Drug Facility (GDF) has worked closely with countries, suppliers, donors, and other stakeholders to vastly increase global access to affordable TB treatments, and diagnostics for people affected by TB.
+GDF delivers a market solution to a market failure by offering affordable, life-saving TB medicines, and diagnostic tools for countries that otherwise would not be able to access them and offering a financial return for drug and device developers.